-There’s an urban legend in my hometown about a hitchhiker on Butter Street that will appear if you follow a series of instructions.
+There’s an urban legend in my hometown about the ghost of a hitchhiker on Butter Street that will appear if you follow a series of instructions.
 Once summoned you drive him to his destination, and if you play the game right, he will answer an unknowable question for you.
-If you play it wrong, well, just don’t play it wrong.
+If you play it wrong, well, don’t play it wrong.

 There’s an old gravel pit at the end of Butter Street, the water there is the deepest blue.
 It’s almost like staring into the ocean, that’s how deep it is.
 More than one car over the years has been dredged up from the depths there.

 Officially these drivers all fell asleep at the wheel.
-But unofficially, the deaths from cars careening off the road into the gravel pit during the wee hours of the night only add more veracity to the urban legend.
+Unofficially, the deaths from cars careening off the road into the gravel pit during the wee hours of the night only add more veracity to the urban legend.
 They were the poor souls who broke the Hitchhiker’s rules.

 So far no one has pinpointed the origin of the legend.
 I’ve reached out to the local historical society and searched through newspaper archives in the local library and haven’t found any mentions of the Hitchhiker.
 It’s a modern piece of folklore passed around coffee shops and diners in the early morning hours until it eventually made its way to high school cafeterias.
 It wasn’t until someone posted about the Hitchhiker on a local Facebook group that people began sharing their experiences and the rules of how to summon him.

-The only common thread in all of the stories of the Hitchhiker is that he’s always wet when he enters the car, followed by what were always his first words to the driver.
+The only common thread in all the stories of the Hitchhiker is that he’s always wet when he enters the car, followed by what were always his first words to the driver: